kongbytes/arp-scan-rs/README.md

 #### Select interface `-i eth0`

 Perform a scan on the network interface `eth0`.
 The first valid IPv4 network on this interface will be used as scan target.
+By default, the first network interface with an `up` status and a valid IPv4 will be selected.

 #### Set global scan timeout `-t 15`